kropacheven/react_gallery_app/README.md

 This is a React powered Photo gallary application, fetching images from external Flickr API.
 User may enter the tag word of images he/she wants to see in a search form.
-24 images of chosen topic wull be fetched/displayed on the screen.
+24 images of chosen topic will be fetched/displayed on the screen.
-3 options of images tag name are also embedded through routing by button click.
+3 options of images tag name are also embedded through routing and activated by button click.

 Technologies and tools used: React(Compoments, Hooks, Axios, Routes, webpack, JSX, Babel ).